 Case presentation - 24-year-old male complaining of blood in the ejaculate after intercourse with girlfriend think prostatitis and treat appropriately

-- In this case and in men < 35 treat for Chlamydia and Gonorrhea - Ceftriaxone and Azithromycin (or Doxycycline)
+- In this case and in men < 35 cover chlamydia and gonorrhea - ceftriaxone and doxycycline

-- In older men > 35 treat with fluoroquinolones or Bactrim for six weeks to ensure eradication of the infection
+- In older men > 35 treat with fluoroquinolones or Bactrim for 4-6 weeks to ensure eradication of the infection

 - Urinary retention ⇒ Alpha-blocking agents/suprapubic catheterization